wtraylor/modular_megafauna_model/doxygen/herbiv_tutor.md

 In \ref Fauna::Simulator::create_populations(), create that population class.

+@startuml "Relationships for a new herbivore type" namespace Fauna{
+	hide members
+	hide methods
+	interface HerbivoreInterface
+	class HerbivoreBase
+	HerbivoreInterface  <|-- HerbivoreBase
+	HerbivoreBase       <|-- HerbivoreIndividual
+	HerbivoreBase       <|-- HerbivoreCohort
+	HerbivoreInterface  <|-- NewHerbivore
+	interface PopulationInterface
+	PopulationInterface <|-- NewPopulation
+	NewPopulation        ..> NewHerbivore : create & manage
+}
+@enduml

+### How to add a new energy expenditure model {#sec_herbiv_new_expenditure_model}
+- Add a new entry in \ref Fauna::ExpenditureModel.
+- Parameters:
+	+ Add new possible string value for the HFT parameter `expenditure_model` in \ref Fauna::ParamReader::declare_parameters().
+	+ Adjust \ref Fauna::ParamReader::callback() under `callback == CB_EXPENDITURE_MODEL`.
+	+ Expand the comment in the instruction file `data/ins/herbivores.ins`.
+- Implement your algorithm as a free function or a class.
+See \ref herbiv_energetics.h for examples.
+- Call your model in \ref Fauna::HerbivoreBase::get_todays_expenditure().
+- Update the UML diagram in \ref sec_herbiv_herbivorebase.

+### How to add a new foraging limit {#sec_herbiv_new_foraging_limit}
+A foraging limit constrains the daily uptake of forage mass by a herbivore individual.
+Foraging limits are implemented as functors (without using the [strategy design pattern](\ref sec_strategy), though).
+Which ones are activated is defined by \ref Fauna::Hft::foraging_limits.
+They are called in \ref Fauna::HerbivoreBase::get_max_foraging().

+- Add a new enum entry in \ref Fauna::ForagingLimit.
+- Parameters:
+	+ In \ref Fauna::ParamReader::callback() add a string identifier for your implementation under `CB_FORAGING_LIMITS` (also in the error message).
+	+ Add that identifier in the help message under \ref Fauna::ParamReader::declare_parameters().
+	+ Document your option in the example instruction file `data/ins/herbivores.ins`.
+- Implement your foraging limit (preferably as a function object in the file \ref herbiv_foraging.h).
+Make sure that an exception is thrown if it is called with an unknown forage type.
+- Call your implementation in \ref Fauna::HerbivoreBase::get_max_foraging().
+- Update the UML diagram in \ref sec_herbiv_herbivorebase.

+### How to add a new reproduction model {#sec_herbiv_new_reproduction_model}
+A reproduction model defines the offspring per female individual for each simulation day.

+- Parameters:
+	+ Create a new enum entry in \ref Fauna::ReproductionModel.
+	+ Parse the parameter in \ref Fauna::ParamReader::callback() under `CB_REPRODUCTION_MODEL` and expand the error message with your string identifier.
+	+ Add your string identifier to the help output in \ref Fauna::ParamReader::declare_parameters().
+	+ Document your model in the comments of the example instruction file: `data/ins/herbivores.ins`.
+- Create your class or function somewhere.
+- Call your model in \ref Fauna::HerbivoreBase::get_todays_offspring_proportion().
+- Update the UML diagram in \ref sec_herbiv_herbivorebase.

+### How to add a new diet composer {#sec_herbiv_new_diet}
+In a scenario with multiple forage types, the herbivore decides what to include in its diet.
+This decision is modelled by an implementation of the [strategy](\ref sec_strategy) class interface \ref Fauna::ComposeDietInterface.
+You can implement your own model by deriving a class from the interface.

+- Parameters:
+	+ Create a new enum entry in \ref Fauna::DietComposer.
+	+ Parse the parameter in \ref Fauna::ParamReader::callback() under `CB_DIET_COMPOSER` and expand the error message with your string identifier.
+	+ Add your string identifier to the help output in \ref Fauna::ParamReader::declare_parameters().
+	+ Document your model in the comments of the example instruction file: `data/ins/herbivores.ins`.
+- Call your model in \ref Fauna::HerbivoreBase::compose_diet().
+- Update the UML diagram in \ref sec_herbiv_herbivorebase.

 Forage Tutorials {#sec_herbiv_tutor_forage}
 -------------------------------------------

 ### How to add a new forage type {#sec_herbiv_new_forage_type}

+- Create new enum entry in \ref Fauna::ForageType.

+- Increase \ref Fauna::FORAGE_TYPE_COUNT.

+- Add a short name for it in \ref Fauna::get_forage_type_name().

+- Instruction file (\ref herbiv_parameters.cpp):
+	+ ParamReader::declare_parameters():
+	Add parameter description
+	+ ParamReader::callback():
+	Add forage type under \ref Fauna::CB_FORAGE_TYPE.

+- Create new member variable with getter and setter methods in \ref Fauna::ForageMass and include it in the constructor, in \ref Fauna::ForageMass::sum() and in all overloaded operators.
+	+ Test that class in `tests/herbiv_unittests.h` in the `TEST_CASE` "Fauna::ForageMass"

+- Derive new class from \ref Fauna::ForageBase;

+- Add a new member variable in \ref Fauna::HabitatForage of that class.
+	+ Include it in \ref Fauna::HabitatForage::get_total().
+	+ Add it in \ref Fauna::HabitatForage::operator[]().
+	+ Add it in \ref Fauna::HabitatForage::get_mass().
+	+ Implement average building in \ref Fauna::HabitatForage::merge().

+- Adjust \ref Individual::get_forage_mass() and \ref Individual::reduce_forage_mass().

+- Adjust \ref Fauna::PatchHabitat::get_available_forage() and \ref Fauna::PatchHabitat::remove_eaten_forage().

+- Output:
+	+ Add a new column descriptor in \ref GuessOutput::HerbivoryOutput::get_forage_columns().
+	+ Add output file names and tables as member variables in \ref GuessOutput::HerbivoryOutput.
+	+ Declare output file parameters in \ref GuessOutput::HerbivoryOutput::HerbivoryOutput().
+	+ Define output tables in \ref GuessOutput::HerbivoryOutput::define_output_tables().

+- Perhaps adjust the digestibility in your chosen \ref Fauna::GetDigestibility implementation.

+- Extend \ref Fauna::GetNetEnergyContentDefault.

+- Herbivores
+	+ Add your forage type to \ref Fauna::HerbivoreBase::get_max_foraging().
+	+ Check all foraging limits (\ref herbiv_foraging.h) whether they need to be expanded.
+	+ Check also all models for net energy content (\ref herbiv_forageenergy.h).
+	+ Probably you will need to implement [a new diet composer](\ref sec_herbiv_new_diet) or adjust existing ones.

+- Test Simulations
+	+ If you want to use your forage type in the herbivory test simulations, expand \ref FaunaSim::SimpleHabitat by a new growth model (analoguous to \ref FaunaSim::LogisticGrass).
+	Also update the UML diagram in the class documentation of SimpleHabitat.

 @startuml "Relationships for a new forage type" namespace Fauna{